LeonHuston/LeonHuston/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a new entrant into this lovely world of software engineering, based in Auckland, New Zealand but open to wherever software takes me.
+I'm a software engineer based in Auckland, New Zealand

-Currently living in backend-land at work with Golang, used to do more frontend stuff with Typescript/React and most familiar personally with Typescript, React, Python and a little bit of Java.
+Currently living in backend-land at work with Golang GraphQL services, used to do more frontend stuff with Typescript/React and most familiar personally with Typescript, React and Python.
 Been dabbling with some Rust on the side